Legislative Priorities

 Austin Texas USA at the Capitol

-We look forward to working with out legislative delegation to develop a sustainable budget that funds our top priorities necessary for the continued economic growth of this county.
+We look forward to working with legislators to develop a sustainable budget that funds our top priorities for local business and economic growth in Rockwall County.
+Read on for a comprehensive summary of our 2025 Legislative Priorities.

 Business